Antonyodu/EdenLifeSuperBan/README.md

 ## License

-Superban is open-sourced software licensed under the [MIT license](https://chat.openai.com/c/LICENSE.md).
+Superban is open-sourced software licensed under the MIT License.